How to deal with yourself?

-Avianca Flight 52 crashed into a village on 25 January 1990, killing 8 out of 9 crew members and 65 out of 149 passengers.
-The plane had been running out of fuel.
-The first officer was reportedly intimidated by the gruff air traffic controller, and did not effectively communicate the fuel emergency.
-Lives were lost.
-The story breaks my heart, because those people did not have to die- if Klotz had only managed to communicate wit the air traffic control more effectively, the disaster could have been averted.
+Avianca Flight 52 crashed into a village on 25 January 1990, killing 8 out of 9 crew members and 65 out of 149 passengers – because the first officer was intimidated by the gruff air traffic controller and did not effectively communicate the fuel emergency.

 Are communication breakdowns inevitable?
 Is it really so difficult to find common ground, to find mutually beneficial outcomes, that even our most inspiring men and women struggle to do it?
 Was it really necessary for Charles and Erik to part ways?
 Axelrod’s Evolution of Co-operation suggests otherwise-